A Caveat and Affiliates

 Another harmful plant that you should avoid growing in your home is marijuana.
 Cannabis sativa ingestion by companion animals can damage the central nervous system, depression, vomiting, coordination problems, diarrhoea, and even increase the heart rate.

 Containing toxins in the bulb portions, Tulip is another toxic plant that you should avoid growing.
 Ingestion of these portions can cause drooling, gastrointestinal irritation, depression, and loss of appetite.
-In severe conditions, it can also damage the central nervous and cardiac system.
+In severe conditions, it can also damage the central nervous and cardiac systems.

 · Sago Palm